nickjj/orats/README.md

 ## What is orats and what problem does it solve?

 It stands for opinionated rails application templates.
 This repository has a collection of opinionated templates to get you up and going with a modern rails application stack.
+They are accessed through the [orats gem](#installation).

 I noticed I kept making the same changes to every single rails app I made and it actually takes quite a bit of time to setup all of this manually each time you make an app.